AckerlyXu/heima/articles/hdinsight/hdinsight-administer-use-portal-linux.md

     * **Properties**: View the cluster properties.
     * **Storage accounts**: View the storage accounts and the keys.
 The storage accounts are configured during the cluster creation process.
     * **Cluster AAD Identity**:
-    * **New support request**: Allows you to create a support ticket with Microsoft support.
+    * **New support request**: Allows you to create a support ticket with Azure.cn support.

 6. Click **Properties**: